Christ-Mind-Teachings/cmi-jsb/_til/chap16.md

-Now the time has come for you to know that such beings are not Masters, also that Divine Beings do not call themselves Masters; that I, and I alone, your own Real Self, AM the only Master for you now, and until you are able to know Me also in your brother; --
+Now the time has come for you to know that such beings are not Masters, also that Divine Beings do not call themselves Masters; that I, and I alone, your own Real Self, AM the only Master for you now, and until you are able to know Me also in your brother;

-That any being, either in human or spirit form, that presents himself to your consciousness and claims to be a Master, or who permits you to call him Master, is nothing more nor less than a personality, the same as yours, and therefore is not Divine, as your human mind understands that term, despite the many wonderful "truths" he may utter, and the "marvelous" things he may do.
+That any being, either in human or spirit form, that presents himself to your consciousness and claims to be a Master, or who permits you to call him Master, is nothing more nor less than a personality, the same as yours, and therefore is not Divine, as your human mind understands that term, despite the many wonderful &ldquo;truths&rdquo; he may utter, and the &ldquo;marvelous&rdquo;" things he may do.

-Just so long as your human mind seeks or worships the idea of a Master in any other being, no matter how lofty or sacred he may seem to you, just so long will you be fed with such ideas; until, verily, I may perhaps, permit you to meet and commune with such a "Master."
+Just so long as your human mind seeks or worships the idea of a Master in any other being, no matter how lofty or sacred he may seem to you, just so long will you be fed with such ideas; until, verily, I may perhaps, permit you to meet and commune with such a &ldquo;Master.&rdquo;

-If that "privilege" is vouchsafed you, it will be only in order to hasten your awakening and your consequent disillusionment, when you will learn that "Master" is indeed but a personality, even
+If that &ldquo;privilege&rdquo; is vouchsafed you, it will be only in order to hasten your awakening and your consequent disillusionment, when you will learn that &ldquo;Master&rdquo; is indeed but a personality, even

-though far more advanced in awakening than you, but still a personality--- and not the Divine One your innermost Soul is yearning for you to know.
+though far more advanced in awakening than you, but still a personality &mdash; and not the Divine One your innermost Soul is yearning for you to know.

 For I feed you with every idea that will operate to teach you the